abimtad/alx-system_engineering-devops/README.md

 - 2023-06-15 13:53: recorded usage and setup clarification for `alx-system_engineering-devops`.

 - 2023-06-16 18:16: recorded usage and setup clarification for `alx-system_engineering-devops`.

+- 2023-06-20 14:04: recorded usage and setup clarification for `alx-system_engineering-devops`.